2023 Strade Bianche Donne

 The 2023 Strade Bianche Donne was an Italian road cycling one-day race that took place on 4 March 2023.
 It was the ninth edition of Strade Bianche Donne and the fifth event of the 2023 UCI Women's World Tour.

+The race was won by Dutch rider Demi Vollering, who outsprinted her SD Worx teammate Lotte Kopecky in Siena.

 Route

 The race starts and finishes in Siena, Italy.
-The route is identical to that of the previous years, containing 30 km of 'strade bianche gravel roads spread over eight sectors, for a total distance of 136 km.
-The final kilometre in Siena to the finish line in the Piazza del Campo has an maximum gradient of 16%.
+The route was identical to that of the previous years, containing 30 km of 'strade bianche gravel roads spread over eight sectors, for a total distance of 136 km.
+The final kilometre in Siena to the finish line in the Piazza del Campo has a maximum gradient of 16%.